elsyifa/Classification-Pyspark/README.md

 * Load libraries

   The first step in applying classification model is we have to load all libraries are needed.
-The basic libraries for classification are LogisticRegression, RandomForestClassifier, GBTClassifier, etc.
+The basic libraries for classification are LogisticRegression, RandomForestClassifier, GBTClassifier, etc. Below the capture of all libraries are needed:
   ![alt text](https://github.com/elsyifa/Classification-Pyspark/blob/master/Image/load_libraries.png)